-UNAMA documented five situations of mass abduction in which Anti-Government Elements abducted large groups of civilians ranging from 45 to 200, with a view to identifying members of the Afghan national security forces or, in one case, people with links to Taliban.255 For example, on 6 February, Anti-Government Elements stopped two private vehicles in Maimana district, Faryab province, and abducted 110 male passengers, subsequently releasing 104 who provided civilian identity cards.
+UNAMA documented five situations of mass abduction in which Anti-Government Elements abducted large groups of civilians ranging from 45 to 200, with a view to identifying members of the Afghan national security forces or, in one case, people with links to Taliban.
+For example, on 6 February, Anti-Government Elements stopped two private vehicles in Maimana district, Faryab province, and abducted 110 male passengers, subsequently releasing 104 who provided civilian identity cards.
 Anti-Government Elements released the remaining six detainees after conducting investigations into their identities and determining no connection to Afghan national security forces.

 UNAMA is also concerned by the mass abduction of civilians by Anti-Government Elements in an attempt to leverage the Government.
 For example, on 21 March in Warduj district, Badakhshan province, Anti-Government Elements detained 200 male civilians, including at least four boys, believed to be relatives of members of the Afghan national security forces in response to the arrest of three family members of one of their local high-ranking members.
-All detainees were subsequently freed following the release of the Anti-Government Elements abducted more than a hundred people from the Darwaz area as they entered from Raghistan in response to the Government Elements released the abductees on 16 October after the Government removed the restrictions on fuel transport.
+All detainees were subsequently freed following the release of the Anti-Government member's relatives.
+Also in Badakhshan province, on 5 October in Raghistan district, Anti-Government Elements abducted more than a hundred people from the Darwaz area as they entered from Raghistan in response to the Government decision to stop fuel transport into Taliban-controlled areas to deter illegal gold mining.
+Anti-Government Elements released the abductees on 16 October after the Government removed the restrictions on fuel transport.

-UNAMA documented a decline in the number of Hazara civilians abducted in 2016, recording 16 incidents involving the abduction of 85 Hazara civilians, in comparison to 26 incidents in 2015 in which Anti-Government Elements abducted 224 Hazara civilians.
-In 2016, UNAMA documented the abduction of Hazara civilians in Baghlan, Uruzgan, Sari Pul, Daikundi, Maidan Wardak and Ghor provinces.
-Anti-Government Elements released most Hazara abductees unharmed, while five were killed including three in Sari Pul, one in Ghor, and one in Baghlan.
-In contrast to 2015, UNAMA documented no incidents of the abduction of Hazara civilians in Ghazni province, with sources
+UNAMA documented a decline in the number of Hazara civilians abducted in 2016, recording 15 incidents involving the abduction of 82 Hazara civilians, in comparison to 25 incidents in 2015 in which Anti-Government Elements abducted 224 Hazara civilians.
+In 2016, UNAMA documented the abduction of Hazara civilians in Uruzgan, Sari Pul, Daikundi, Maidan Wardak and Ghor provinces.
+Anti-Government Elements released all abductees unharmed.
+In contrast to 2015, UNAMA documented no incidents of the abduction of Hazara civilians in Ghazni province, with

-255 For more information on two incidents of mass abduction of civilians perpetrated by Taliban on the night of 30 to 31 May in Kunduz province (185 bus passengers initially detained and 157 civilian passengers subsequently released) and on 6 February in Helmand province (45 civilian bus passengers detained and subsequently released following an investigation by Taliban of any links with Afghan national security forces Afghan national security forces) see UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, pp. 64, 65.
+&lt;sup>259 For more information on two incidents of mass abduction of civilians perpetrated by Taliban on the night of 30 to 31 May in Kunduz province (185 bus passengers initially detained and 157 civilian passengers subsequently released) and on 6 February in Helmand province (45 civilian bus passengers detained and subsequently released following an investigation by Taliban of any links with Afghan national security forces Afghan national security forces) see UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, pp. 64, 65.
 Taliban publically claimed responsibility for both incidents.
 For more information on the abduction of 61 civilians by self-identified Daesh/ISK fighters on 19 October, see Chapter on Daesh/Islamic State Khorasan Province.

-reporting that abductions in previously affected areas may have been deterred by the establishment of security check-posts by Afghan national security forces.256
+sources reporting that abductions in previously affected areas may have been deterred by the establishment of security check-posts by Afghan national security forces.

-Notwithstanding the general decrease in the number of incidents of abduction targeting Hazara civilians, UNAMA recorded seven incidents involving the abduction of 34 Hazara civilians in Maidan Wardak province, compared to two incidents in 2015, attributable to ongoing land disputes in the area between Hazara residents and Kuchi tribal members.
-UNAMA also documented an increase in incidents of abduction of Hazara civilians in Ghor province, recording three incidents in 2015.257 In Ghor and Maidan Wardak provinces, members of the Hazara ethnic group carried out retaliatory counter-abductions of Tajik or Pashtun civilians in an attempt to secure the release of abducted Hazara civilians.
+Notwithstanding the general decrease in the number of incidents of abduction targeting Hazara civilians, UNAMA recorded seven incidents involving the abduction of 234 Hazara civilians in Maidan Wardak province, compared to two incidents in 2015, attributable to ongoing land disputes in the area between Hazara residents and Kuchi tribal members.
+UNAMA also documented an increase in incidents of abduction of Hazara civilians in Ghor province, recording three incidents in which Anti-Government Elements abducted nine Hazara civilians, despite an absence of incidents in 2015.
+In Ghor and Maidan and Wardak provinces, members of the Hazara ethnic group carried out retaliatory counter-abductions of Tajik or Pashtun civilians in an attempt to secure the release of abducted Hazara civilians.